-In conjunction with the Separation, we entered into Trade Receivable Factoring Agreements (the "Factoring Agreements") with BD.
-Embecta owes BD a service fee calculated as 0.1% of annual revenues related to countries subject to the agreement, in exchange for the services provided by BD pursuant to the Factoring Agreements.
+In conjunction with the Separation, we entered into Factoring Agreements (the "Factoring Agreements") with BD.
+Embecta owed BD a service fee calculated as 0.1% of annual revenues related to countries subject to the Factoring Agreements, in exchange for the services provided by BD pursuant to the Factoring Agreements.